JSON to XML Converter — Free Online

 Can I batch-convert multiple JSON files to XML at once?

 Yes.
-Drop up to 10 JSON files in a single batch and FileChange converts them all in one click.
+Drop as many JSON files as you like in a single batch and FileChange converts them all in one click.
 Each file is processed independently and then offered as a download.